 8. The Sermon On The Mount

 In the New Testament, the "wisdom" of Jesus is concentrated in a lecture on morality called "The Sermon on the Mount."
-This speech was formulated by altering wise sayings found in the Hebrew Bible or uttered by contemporary Rabbis.
+This speech was formulated by altering wise sayings found in the Hebrew Bible or said by contemporary Rabbis.
 Fortunately, the latter were later recorded in the Talmud, in their original form:

 ...he who is lowly in spirit shall obtain honor.